 Good Luck Reflections?

 Have you ever given yourself a fright by spotting movement in a mirror, only to realise it’s your own reflection?
 Next time, don’t panic.
 It’s a sign good fortune is on the way!
+(Weiss 2019)

 Some people hang mirrors opposite their front door.
 It acts as a form of watchdog, reflecting any evil spirits that try to enter.
 The practice comes from China, where people hung brass mirrors in temples.
 Evil spirits trying to enter saw their reflections and left in a hurry.

-Reflections and the soul
+Reflections and the Soul

 In some cultures, the risk also exists for dreamers.
 Mirrors should be covered at night to prevent wandering nocturnal souls being trapped.

 I couldn’t write about reflections and not include Bloody Mary!
 While she’s more of an urban legend, I do think she’s a part of ‘contemporary folklore’.
+This is part of the thing with folklore.
+At what point does it cross into urban legends?

 While the extent of the legends is too numerous to fully explore here, the basic gist is the same; a dare requires a young person (it’s nearly always a pre-teen or a teenager) to go into a bathroom.
-They must close the door and switch the light off, while chanting some variation of “Bloody Mary”.
+They must close the door and switch the light off while chanting some variation of “Bloody Mary”.

 Here’s the Bloody Mary scene from the Paranormal Activity 3 trailer.
 (Which also means you don’t need to waste time watching the rest of the movie!)